-IPS estimates are revised in line with the IPS revisions policy .
-The revisions policy is available in the IPS Quality and Methodology Information (331.7 Kb Pdf) paper to assist users in the understanding of the cycle and frequency of data revisions.
+IPS estimates are revised in line with the IPS revisions policy.
+The revisions policy is available in the IPS Quality and Methodology Information report paper to assist users in the understanding of the cycle and frequency of data revisions.
 Users of this report are strongly advised to read this policy before using this data for research or policy related purposes.